chibisi/saucer/README.md

 # Saucer Project

 The purpose of the saucer project is to create bidirectional interop between the R programming language and D, and to provide a D API to the standalone Rmath library.
-The aim is that in time, it will a similar functional set to libraries like RCpp library in terms of its features and capability, but with the added advantage that the D programming language is more accessible than C++, but also has very powerful set of programming paradigms influenced by C, C++, Java, and languages in the functional sphere.
+The aim is that in time, it will have a similar functional set to libraries like Rcpp in terms of its features and capability, but with the added advantage that the D programming language is more accessible than C++, and has powerful set of programming paradigms influenced by C, C++, Java, and languages in the functional sphere.
 For more information see the [D programming language website](https://dlang.org/).

 ## Implementation approach